EdenStacks/QuickShopLimiter/README.md

-# 📊 QuickShopLimiter V1.0.0 📊
+# 📊 QuickShopLimiter V1.0.1 📊

-This plugin allows setting limit on QuickShop shops's.
+This plugin allows setting limit on QuickShop shop's.
 In this version, the plugin check to reset shops at 6AM.
 Be sure that your server is on at this moment.
 I am going to add this parameter in config.yml.